brodieG/unitizer/DEVNOTES.md

 ## Conditions

-* Implement getCond() to supplement getConds()?
-Or maybe add note to print.getConds() that makes it clear how to get the full message for a given condition?
 * not sure that condition comparison function should automatically loop through lists. this complicates the function substantially, though it does have the advantage of allowing the user to handle the cases were